Skip to content

 5. Porto Selvaggio

-Porto Selvaggio, literally translated to wild port, is one of the most exquisite beaches in Puglia.
-It is a rocky cove located in Nardò, in the province of Lecce.
+Porto Selvaggio, translated to wild port, is one of the most exquisite beaches in Puglia.
+It is a rocky cove in Nardò, in the province of Lecce.
 It is a famous beach with a large number of visitors every year.

 Porto Selvaggio Beach is located within a protected area called the Regional Natural Park of Porto Selvaggio.
 A pine forest of about 270 hectares surrounds the beach, offering a picturesque path leading to the beach.
 This protected nature reserve is home to a rocky, secluded beach surrounded by lush Mediterranean vegetation.
 The crystal-clear waters make it an excellent spot for snorkelling and diving.